 La Fortuna is a must for nature lovers as it’s surrounded by rainforest and close to an active volcano.
 It has excellent bird watching, incredible wildlife watching, fun outdoor adventures such as whitewater rafting, zip lining, hot springs and mountain biking.
 With the nearby forest reserve and the Arenal Volcano National Park with many hiking trails, visitors can have a great time exploring the tropical rainforest.

-La Fortuna has all the services for tourists.
-Furthermore, it has some of the most luxurious rainforest resorts and hot springs in Costa Rica so it’s excellent for couples and honeymoons.
+La Fortuna has all the services for tourists making it one of the best places to visit in Costa Rica.
+Furthermore, it has some of the most luxurious rainforest resorts in Costa Rica so it’s excellent for couples and honeymoons.

 Here is our list of the top activities in Arenal and La Fortuna.
 Our personal favorites are canyoning, hot springs, horseback riding, zip lining and hiking and you can save money on tours with our Arenal and La Fortuna tours discount.